jwen307/quality_uq/README.md

 # fastMRI Experiments

+## Using Precomputed Metric Values
+To run our conformal methods without needing to download the fastMRI datasets or the model weights, we include the precomputed FRIQ estimates and true FRIQs for each metric under results/VarNet/{metric}.
+The FRIQ estiamtes are computed for a single E2EVarNet recovery compared against $c$ posterior samples from a CNF model.
+To use these precomputed values, skip straight to the **Conformal Evaluation** section.
+Otherwise, follow the instructions below to train a model and generate posterior samples.

 ## Usage Prerequisites
 1. Download the fastMRI knee and brain datasets from [here](https://fastmri.org/)
 2. Set the directory of the multicoil fastMRI knee and brain datasets to where they are stored on your device